mozdevz/opensource/README.md

 - [mpesa-wordpress-plugin](https://github.com/herquiloidehele/mpesa-wordpress-plugin) - M-PESA Payment Gateway for woocommerce - Wordpress. **By [@herquiloidehele](https://github.com/herquiloidehele)**

--[Mozambique Developer Survey](https://github.com/mozdevz/Mozambique-Developer-Survey) - Mozambique Developer Survey is a comprehensive survey organized by [@mozdevz](https://github.com/mozdevz) to uncover the world of developers in Mozambique.
+- [Mozambique Developer Survey](https://github.com/mozdevz/Mozambique-Developer-Survey) - Mozambique Developer Survey is a comprehensive survey organized by [@mozdevz](https://github.com/mozdevz) to uncover the world of developers in Mozambique.

+## <a name="Society"> </a>Society

+- [denuncias_assedio_client](https://github.com/UJC-CodeHub/denuncias_assedio_client) - This is the front-end repository for the college sexual harassment reporting system.
+This system is being developed to provide a secure and confidential means for users to report incidents of sexual harassment in university settings. **By [@UJC-CodeHub](https://github.com/UJC-CodeHub)**

+- [SGRH](https://github.com/themisterpaps/SGRH) - Este Sistema (SGRH) tem como objectivo simplificar/melhorar a vida dos gestores de recursos no concerne a distribuição das várias áreas e funcionalidades de uma determinada empresa.  **By [@themisterpaps](https://github.com/themisterpaps)**

-## <a name="Community and Collaboration Tools"> </a>Community and Collaboration Tools
+## <a name="Development Tools and Libraries"> </a>Development Tools and Libraries

 - [Nyandayeyo](https://github.com/Nelzio/Nyandayeyo) - Reports App **By [@Nelzio](https://github.com/Nelzio)**

 - [reaque](https://github.com/horaciocome1/reaque) - Repository for the Reaque android app.
 Reaque is a mobile tool where you can share and find stories from Mozambique.
 From thoughts and culture, through history and gastronomy, to tourism and even fashion, if it is something about Mozambique, you should share or find it in Reaque.
   **By [@horaciocome1](https://github.com/horaciocome1)**

+- [run-small-dropbox-package](https://github.com/fariosofernando/run-small-dropbox-package) -A simple package to access dropbox, using dart. **By [@fariosofernando](https://github.com/fariosofernando)**

 - [simple-recyclerview-touch-listener](https://github.com/horaciocome1/simple-recyclerview-touch-listener) - An android library to simple handle user touch events over recyclerview.
   **By [@horaciocome1](https://github.com/horaciocome1)**

+- [sml-playground](https://github.com/JefferMarcelino/sml-playground) -This repository contains the server part of the SamoraLang Playground, which is designed to work in conjunction with the frontend application found at sml-frontend. **By [@JefferMarcelino](https://github.com/JefferMarcelino)**

 - [Tocha](https://github.com/thatfiredev/Tocha) - 🔥 Full-Text Search for Firebase Projects that use the Spark (Free) plan.
   **By [@thatfiredev](https://github.com/thatfiredev)**